The Reduced Proper Motion selected halo: methods and description of the catalogue: Spatial distribution of the RPM sample

 The spatial distribution of the sample, shown in Fig.~\ref{fig:xyzmap}, displays a similar level of structure.
 The coordinate system is oriented such that the Galactic Centre is in the positive $X$-direction and the rotation of the disc is in the positive $Y$-direction.
-To mitigate the contamination from thick disc we have removed all the stars with $|b|<20^\circ$.
-The combined effects of dust extinction, the scanning pattern of {\it Gaia} and the errors in the photometric distance create the radial features seen in the figure.
+To mitigate the contamination from highly extinct sources and from the thick disc we have removed all the stars with $|b|<20^\circ$.
+The combined effects of the remaining dust extinction, the scanning pattern of {\it Gaia}, and the errors in the photometric distance create the radial features seen in the figure.

-Maps like those shown in Fig.~\ref{fig:xyzmap} project 3D-structure onto a 2D-plane.
+Maps such as those shown in Fig.~\ref{fig:xyzmap} project 3D-structure onto a 2D-plane.
 As a result, most small-scale structure is smoothed out.
 A simple method to inspect the internal 3D-structure is to minimise the smoothing effect by dividing the sample in thin slices.
 In Fig.~\ref{fig:longitude-slices} we project wedges in $\ell$ in heliocentric cylindrical $(R,Z)$ coordinates, each wedge is $36^\circ$ in width.
 The maps are binned $(128\times256~{\rm bins})$ and coloured by the logarithm of the number of stars per bin.
 Low-latitude areas $(|b|<20^\circ)$ are highly affected by extinction, which introduces systematic errors in the distance estimate.
 Therefore, these areas are coloured in greyscale to focus the attention to the less affected parts.
 We overlay overdensities found in SDSS \cite[i.e. Table~4 of][]{DeJong2010MAPPINGPHOTOMETRY}, see the caption of the figure for more information.
-Most of the large overdensities like the Virgo Over Density (VOD) \citep{Newberg2002THEWAY, Juric2008THEDISTRIBUTION, Bonaca2012UPDATEOVERDENSITY}, the Hercules-Aquila Clouds (HAC) \citep{Belokurov2007THECLOUD, Simion2014StrongCloud}, TriAnd \citep{Majewski2004DetectionRegion, Rocha-Pinto2004, Deason2014TriAndHalo} and similar structures \citep[e.g.][]{DeJong2010MAPPINGPHOTOMETRY, Grillmair2016StellarHalo} are too distant to be detected in our sample.
+Most of the large overdensities such as the Virgo Over Density (VOD) \citep{Newberg2002THEWAY, Juric2008THEDISTRIBUTION, Bonaca2012UPDATEOVERDENSITY}, the Hercules-Aquila Clouds (HAC) \citep{Belokurov2007THECLOUD, Simion2014StrongCloud}, TriAnd \citep{Majewski2004DetectionRegion, Rocha-Pinto2004, Deason2014TriAndHalo} and similar structures \citep[e.g.][]{DeJong2010MAPPINGPHOTOMETRY, Grillmair2016StellarHalo} are too distant to be detected in our sample.